 Modern Times’ North Park tasting room is often referred to Flavordome.
 They offer 16 beers on taps of their unique variations and pilot batches, along with some mysterious experiments.
 You’re welcome to bring in food or have it delivered straight to your table from one of the many tasty restaurants nearby.
 As a family-friendly brewery, they allow young children (under the age of 13) and dogs are permitted on the patio only.

 Just steps away from University Ave you’ll find a large brewing production facility and a tasting room called Mike Hess Brewing.
 As you walk into the tasting room, you’ll go over a bridge that will have you looking down into the brewery for the perfect view of the production.
-MHB has ample room, which makes it a great place for beer drinking with buddies, your family, or Fido.
+MHB has great service and ample room, which makes it a great place for beer drinking with buddies, your family, or Fido.
 Enjoy the local art on the walls and take on opponents at a game of darts.

 This tasting room is perfect for the group who loves beer, wine and food.
 You’ll find 29 taps pouring up house beers as well as special guest beers.
 Taste one of the stronger barrel aged options, or something super unique like the Cocoa Belgian Blonde.
 They also offer the non-beer drinkers glasses of wine, and the brewery shares space with the delicious kitchen of Sublime North Park, so you can nosh on tasty bar bites as you wash it down with your fresh pour.